Courting Your Horse

 The Half Halt – a Horse and Rider’s Best Friend

-Does your horse stumble or buck when you initiate a walk, trot, or canter transition?
-If so, learning to utilize the half halt may be the solution.
-It’s the half halt that allows all mobile creatures to make smooth transitions.
-Half halts are easy to learn as they are as natural as walking itself.
-Horses […]
+Does your horse resist, fall forward, stumble, or buck when you initiate transitions between walk, trot, or canter?
+If so, learning to use the half halt might be the solution you’ve been looking for.
+The half halt is essential for smooth transitions and is as natural as walking.
+Horses and humans perform half halts throughout […]

 Read More